Zak Washington’s Guide to England – Lesson 3: The Pub (English Lesson & Cultural Guide)

 THE PUB

-Zak Washington outside a typical grotty British pub
+Zak Washington smoking a cigar outside a typical grotty British (fictitious) pub Big Ben Tavern with unglamorous London skyline

 CLASS ACTIVITY